 There’s no perfect diet, since these triggers are different from person to person.
 Instead, track your migraine patterns to learn what foods could be causing your migraines and any nausea that comes along with it.
 To help you get started, take a look at this list of “migraine safe foods” The Association of Migraine Disorders put together.

 Dealing with nausea is never pleasant, especially if you’re also suffering through other migraine symptoms.
-If one of these treatment methods doesn’t work, keep trying—sometimes instead of a single solution, a combination of different treatments works for you.
+If one of these treatment methods doesn’t work, keep trying—sometimes instead of a single solution, a combination of different treatments can work for you.
+Check out our Migraine and Headache Awareness Month tips for more help dealing with your non-headache migraine symptoms.

 The information provided in this article is not a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely upon the content provided in this article for specific medical advice.
 If you have any questions or concerns, please talk to your doctor.